Miss Universe: See National Costume Contest Champ Miss Myanmar’s ‘Puppetry’ Gown

 Holy moly, what at outfit!
 Miss Myanmar so deservedly was named the winner of the national costume contest at the Miss Universe 2016 competition Jan.
 29. We’ve got all the details on her incredible ‘marionette’ look, right here!

 Wow!
 With 86 gorgeous ladies representing nations from around the world, it was a huge task to narrow down a winner of the national costume competition at the Miss Universe 2016 pageant.
-Ultimately it was Miss Myanmar 2016 – Htet Htet Htun, 24, who stole the show with her incredible outfit that perfectly paid honor to her home country.
+Ultimately it was Miss Myanmar 2016 Htet Htet Htun, 24, who stole the show with her incredible outfit that perfectly paid honor to her home country.
 It included a jungle of leaves atop her head that helped create “Burmese puppetry.”
-She was beautiful in a black and white patterned gown, with strings that attached her arms to a series of levers that opened up a red curtain showing off an incredible backdrop of temples.
-She was a perfect marionette!
+She stunned in a beautiful in a black and white patterned gown, with strings that attached her arms to a series of levers that opened up a red curtain showing off an incredible backdrop of temples and native wildlife.
+She was a perfect marionette with her delicate movements!

 See pics: Miss Universe competition 2016

-We applaud all of the stunning women who came out and represented their countries so beautifully during the competition.
-Unfortunately, only thirteen of them advanced in the competition to become Miss Universe 2016, but at least Miss Myanmar can go home knowing that she came away a winner thanks to her wonderful tribute to her homeland.
+We applaud all of the 86 stunning women who came out and represented their countries so beautifully during the competition.
+Unfortunately, only thirteen of them advanced in the competition to snag a chance Miss Universe 2016, but at least Miss Myanmar can go home knowing that she came away a winner thanks to her wonderful tribute to her homeland.

 HollywoodLifers, which contestant’s national costume did you like the best?
 Did the judges get it right in giving the prize to Miss Myanmar?